thephpleague/omnipay/README.md

 # Token Billing

 I'm still working on functions for token billing.
-Most likely gateways will be able to implement the following functions:
+Most likely gateways will be able to implement the following methods:

 * `store($card)` - returns a response object which includes a `token`, which can be used for future transactions
 * `unstore($token)` - remove a stored card, not all gateways support this method

-Feel free to suggest better names for these functions.
+Feel free to suggest better names for these methods.

 # Recurring Billing

 At this stage, I don't think there will be support for automatic recurring payments functionality (asice from token billing).
-This is because there is likely far too many differences between how each gateway handles recurring profiles.
+This is because there is likely far too many differences between how each gateway handles recurring billing profiles.
 Also in most cases token billing will cover your needs.
 I'm open to suggestions on this.

 # I18n

 I'm not sure what the best option for cross-framework localization is.
+What do most generic Composer packages use these days?
 Perhaps it is easier if it's not part of this library?

 # Feedback

-Please provide feedback!
-We want to make this library useful in as many projects as possible.
+**Please provide feedback!** We want to make this library useful in as many projects as possible.
 Please raise a Github issue, and point out what you do and don't like, or fork the project and make any suggestions.